KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 ## Experiment  6 (Unbalanced Classes) - Supported only for CIFAR-10
 This experiment allows to train and test a model using a custom number of samples for each class of CIFAR10.

-We performed this experiment to see how the model performs in cases where the number of labeled samples is very low (1/10 of the unlabeled samples), and in the opposite cases, where the number of unlabeled samples is equal to 1/10 of the labeled samples.
+We performed this experiment to see how the model performs in the case where the number of labeled samples is very low (1/10 of the unlabeled samples), and in the opposite case, where the number of unlabeled samples is equal to 1/10 of the labeled samples.

 The experiment is based on a custom version of the CIFAR10 dataset called CustomCIFAR10.
 This takes in input all the usual parameters of the CIFAR10 dataset and a ``remove_dict``.
 This parameters allow to give in input a dictionary, which specifies how many samples we want to be removed for each class.
-The dictionary will be something like: ``remove_dict={0: 0, 1: 0, 2: 0, 3: 0, 4: 0, 5: 4500, 6: 4500, 7: 4500, 8: 4500, 9: 4500}``.
+The dictionary need to follow this format: ``remove_dict={0: 0, 1: 0, 2: 0, 3: 0, 4: 0, 5: 4500, 6: 4500, 7: 4500, 8: 4500, 9: 4500}``.
 In this previous example we are removing 0 samples for each class from 0 to 4, while we are removing 4500 samples for each class from 5 to 9.
 The specified number of samples to remove is removed randomly between the samples of the specified class.

 To run your own unbalanced experiment, follow the ensuing procedure:

-1. Train your model until the end of the ``selfsupervised_learning-step`` and store the weights of your model.
-Refer to the ``readme`` file of the [original AutoNovel's authors github](https://github.com/k-han/AutoNovel) for the full procedure to follow for SSL training
+1. Train your model until the end of the ``selfsupervised_learning-step`` and store the weights of your model (refer to the first part of the ``readme`` file for the full procedure to follow for SSL training)

 2. Open the file ``unbalanced_supervised_learning.py``
    - At line 191 turn ``logging_on`` to True if you need to log the data to WandB, otherwise check it to be False
    - At line 224 turn ``New_SSL_methods`` to True if you have used a different SSL techinque (see Experiment 1), in that case, specify at line 235 which model you want to load.
 Otherwise check it to be False
-   - At line 310 verify that ``unbalanced`` is set to True to use the unbalanced version CustomCIFAR10
+   - At line 310 verify that ``unbalanced`` is set to True to use the unbalanced version of CustomCIFAR10
    - At line 312 define your own ``remove_dict`` that will be applied to CustomCIFAR10

-3. From cmd run the following line of code to perform the supervised_learning (change the parameter ``name_of_your_output_model`` with the name that you want for the output model weights):
+3. From cmd run the following line of code to perform the supervised_learning (change the parameters ``name_of_your_input_model`` and ``name_of_your_output_model``):
    ```shell
       CUDA_VISIBLE_DEVICES=0 python unbalanced_supervised_learning.py --ssl_weights_dir ./data/experiments/...../name_of_your_input_model.pth --model_name  name_of_your_output_model --new_resnet
    ```